 Retry API calls when the connection is bad

-Right now, all this function does is simply try and POST the data as usual and return the resulting Observable.
+.
 This satisfies our ‘online’ scenario, but will of course fail when offline, or when there is a bad connection.
 The first thing we can add here, is a retry mechanism.
 For this example, let’s say we want to have a response from the API within 5 seconds.
 If the response takes longer than 5 seconds, we considered it a failed request, and try it again 2 more times.
-We can implement this using the timeout and retry functions from rxjs:
+We can implement this using the timeout

 const HTTP_TIMEOUT_IN_MS = 5000;